PaulLol/Java/Readme.md

  -local (switch to local);
  -URI (switch to URI);
  -sql (use sql query);

-Command "sql" turns the entered sql-query to mongo-query and shows result.
+Command "sql" turns the entered sql-query to mongo-query and shows result

+(>sql -> SQL> select... )

 The assembled program is in /out/artifacts/Project_main_jar/Project_main.jar.